miker704/Strife/patches.md

     - Added Show Update Icon Probability and click to remove and redirect to update screen in DmServer Header NavBar.
     - Fixed selection color issue with hide/show member list in DmServer Header NavBar.
     - Added conditional rendering to display hide or show members list for the tool tip when clicking the group chat member icon in DmServer Header NavBar.
+    - Swapped from Div element to section element in HomePage Header NavBar.
     - Swapped from Div element to section element in Server Header NavBar.
     - Swapped from Div element to section element in DmServer Header NavBar.
     - Swapped from Div element to Aside element in Server Member List.